Bikini Atoll: Nuclear testing program

 The weapons testing began with the Operation Crossroads series in July 1946.
 The Baker test's radioactive contamination of all the target ships was the first case of immediate, concentrated radioactive fallout from a nuclear explosion.
 Chemist Glenn T. Seaborg, the longest-serving chairman of the Atomic Energy Commission, called Baker "the world's first nuclear disaster."
 This was followed by a series of later tests that left the islands of the atoll contaminated with enough radioactivity, particularly caesium-137, to contaminate food grown in the soil.

+A third nuclear test called Charlie was called off after the first two.
+These were the last tests in Bikini Atoll until 1954, when it was chosen as the location for Operation Castle series.
+The first shot Bravo, had a higher yield then expected to due an unexpected Lithium-7 reaction.
+This along with freak weather occurrences caused the fallout to spread much further than anticipated, affecting neighbouring atolls and the Japanese fishing boat Daigo Fukuryū Maru.

+Four more detonations occurred as part of the Castle series, with a combined yield of 46.5 megatons.

+In 1956, Operation Redwing was conducted at the Atoll, with six total detonations and a combined yield of 18.2 megatons.

+The final round of tests occurred in 1958 as part of the larger Operation Hardtack I. Eleven detonations occurred with a combined yield of 21 megatons.

 Strategic Trust Territory

 In 1947, the United States convinced the United Nations to designate the islands of Micronesia a United Nations Strategic Trust Territory.
 This was the only trust ever granted by the U.N.
 The United States Navy controlled the Trust from a headquarters in Guam until 1951, when the United States Department of the Interior took over control, administering the territory from a base in Saipan.
 The directive stated that the United States should "promote the economic advancement and self-sufficiency of the inhabitants, and to this end shall... protect the inhabitants against the loss of their lands and resources..."

 Despite the promise to "protect the inhabitants", from July 1946 through July 1947, the residents of Bikini Atoll were left alone on Rongerik Atoll and were starving for lack of food.
 A team of U.S. investigators concluded in late 1947 that the islanders must be moved immediately.
 Press from around the world harshly criticized the U.S. Navy for ignoring the people.
 Harold Ickes, a syndicated columnist, wrote "The natives are actually and literally starving to death."
+The islanders were moved again, this time to Kwajalein Atoll.